 What is the success rate of your graduates?

 In 2018-2019, 100% of our tech ops and flight science graduates placed into a job, the military, or further education within three months of graduation.
 94% of our management and operations and flight science graduates placed into a job, the military, or further education within three months of graduation.
-Overall, 98% of aviation graduates were actively engaged after graduation, with a median salary of $40,000-$45,000.
+Due to the impact of Covid-19 these rates fell to 89% overall of aviation graduates were actively engaged after graduation in 2019-20.
 Source, pg.
-62
+59 - 64

 Is the College of Aviation accredited?

 Yes, we are accredited through Aviation Accreditation Board International (AABI).
 Additionally, The FAA certifies and MDOT licenses WMU facilities for pilot training.
 You can find more information about our accreditation here.

 Does WMU have relationships with industry partners and airlines?

 Yes.
 We have relationships with all of the major airlines and their regional airlines, in addition to many corporate and cargo companies.
 Our industry partners visit our campus frequently, whether it being flying in one of their planes or holding an informational meeting.
 Something that we are quite proud of is our membership in Delta Propel and United Aviate.
 In short, it is an expedited career path for accepted WMU students to the respective mainline carrier.